Affiliating your club with the BMC is a straightforward process and you and your members gain many benefits from doing so.

 The club will be contacted with the decision.

-The only cost for affiliation to the BMC is the individual payments for each member, there is no additional ‘club fee’.
-For 2016 the BMC fees for each Club Member are:
+The only cost for affiliation to the BMC is the individual membership payments for each member, there are no additional fees to be paid.
+The 2023 BMC fees for each Club Member are:

 Some additional documents are required to be submitted when you apply for membership.
 Below are short descriptions of what is required for each document.

-The Club Constitution is its governing document.
+The Club Constitution is the usual governing document for most sports clubs.
 It explains how the club will be run, what the membership levels are, what officer positions there’ll be on the committee (i.e. President, Chairman, Secretary, Treasurer, Meets Secretary etc.), the procedures for an AGM (Annual General Meeting) including voting arrangements, how the finances of the club will be managed etc. Constitutions are also required by many people who provide funding for clubs.

 These are rules that don’t naturally sit within the formality of a constitution.
-For example, the rules for booking out items of club equipment, for booking a place on a club meet or for reserving a bed in the club hut.
+For example, your club may have rules for booking out items of club equipment, for booking a place on a club meet, about acceptable behaviour from club members or for reserving a bed in the club hut.

 More advice and support in affiliating your club can be gained from the BMC office (email@example.com, 0161 445 6111).